 This indicator is used to reflect Orano's industrial performance independently of the impact of financial markets and regulatory changes in respect of end-of-lifecycle commitments.
 It comprises net income attributable to owners of the parent, adjusted for the following items:

-- · return on earmarked assets; - impact of changes in discount and inflation rates; - accretion expense on end-of-lifecycle operations (regulated scope); - significant impacts of regulatory changes on end-of-lifecycle commitment estimates; - related tax effects.
+- return on earmarked assets; - · impact of changes in discount and inflation rates; - undiscontinuing of end-of-lifecycle operations (regulated scope); - significant impacts of regulatory changes on end-of-lifecycle commitment estimates (adjustment impacting operating income); - related tax effects.